OpenITI documentation

 In OpenITI, we collect all issues related to the texts in the corpus in the Annotation repository.
 This is where we keep track of which texts are being annotated, have quality problems, etc. Each issue related to a specific text (or author) contains its URI in the title.

-The easiest way to raise text-related issues is through the issue links in our metadata app:
+The easiest way to raise text-related issues is through the issue links in our web application:

 Clicking one of these issue links will bring you to a pre-formatted issue on GitHub that contains the URI of your author / book / version and instructions on how to file the GitHub issue.
 After filling in the relevant fields, click the “Submit new issue” button to submit your issue.